McLargo/mkdown-docs/README.md

 You can install `mkdocs` locally via pip: `pip install mkdocs`

-In my case, I installed with `poetry`.
-First time, execute: `poetry init`
+In my case, I installed using `poetry`.
+First time, execute: `poetry init`.
+If second, execute: `poetry install`.

 After initialize the project, run to enter the virtualenv: `poetry shell`